ksiebel/microservices-ci/Readme.md

 **Notes for the future**
  - Other microservices application technology stacks will be added to this project in the future.
-    _"The technology stacks has to use a yeoman scaffolding, so you can have a working microservices application with a CI pipeline in minutes, and the developer can focus in providing new functionalities."_
+    _"The technology stacks has to use a yeoman scaffolding, so you can have a working microservices application with a CI pipeline in minutes."_

 **Quick Start**
 TBD